iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Random Variables as Measurable Functions.md

 ---
 ### **Discrete Random Variable (Distribution, Probability Measure)**

 A probability measure(And any random variable on it, and the distribution on the random variable) is said to be discrete if there is a countable set $S$ such that $P(S^C) = 0$.
-Basically, the probability assigned to a countable set is somehow, $1$.
+Basically, the probability assigned to a countable set is somehow, $1$, and it placed a measure of $1$ to the countable set.

 ---